uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 pnpm --version
 ```

-Now that Node.js is installed, you can open a Node.js console by typing node in the command line.
+Now that Node.js is installed, you can open a Node.js console by typing `node` in the command line.

-Now let's again print "Hello, world!" using the `console.log` method.
+We can now print "Hello, world!" in the Node.js console using the `console.log` method.
-Type the following into the Node.js console and hit <kbd>Return</kbd>:
+Type the following into the console and hit <kbd>Return</kbd>:

 ```js
 console.log('Hello, world!');
 ```

-You should see `"Hello, world!"` printed to the console.
+You should see the output `"Hello, world!"`.

-### Executing a File
+### Executing a JavaScript File

-Before moving on, let's execute a JavaScript file in Node.js as well.
+We can also use Node.js to execute a JavaScript file.

 Create a file named `hello.js`.
 Open the file in any text editor and add the following content to the file: